-- 1. Academic- failure to meet the academic standards as set forth by the College of Pharmacy. - 2.
-Professional- failure to meet the professional standards as set forth by the College of Pharmacy.
+Academic - failure to meet the academic standards as set forth by the College of Pharmacy.

+Professional - failure to meet the professional standards as set forth by the College of Pharmacy.

-Academic Watch is an official notice to a P1 through P4 student that they have earned a cumulative GPA of less than 3.0 but of at least 2.75.
+Academic Warning is an official notice to a P1 through P4 student that they have earned a cumulative GPA of less than 3.0 but of at least 2.75.
+Students will NOT be allowed to remain in academic warning status for consecutive semesters.
+Failure to raise the student's cumulative GPA above 3.0 after a semester in academic warning will result in the student being placed in academic probation status.
+Please note that this status is not applicable to the P5 or P6 years.

 This notification requires the student to meet with his or her academic advisor to craft a formal academic success plan, which is to be included in the student's academic file.
+This academic success plan may be used by the Student Affairs Committee when evaluating academic progress and determining student status in the College of Pharmacy.
 As part of this academic success plan, each student will be expected to meet with his or her academic advisor at least once every two weeks to report graded events and discuss overall academic progress.

 Probation is an official notice to a student that they have failed to meet the standards set forth by the College or University.
-The student will be subject to and must complete additional corrective action (i.e. remediation) in order to prevent suspension from the program.
-The student retains their academic rank.